-During the Apply Dodge and Cover step, a unit with the Outmaneuver keyword can spend dodge tokens to cancel critical \mathbf{x} results.
+During the Apply Dodge and Cover step, a unit with the Outmaneuver keyword can spend dodge tokens to cancel critical \square results.

-OVERRIDE X (UNIT KEYWORD)
+OVERRIDE (UNIT KEYWORD)

-When a friendly unit begins its activation while at range X of a unit that has the Override keyword, the unit with the Override keyword may gain one suppression token.
+When a friendly unit begins its activation while at 5 of a unit that has the Override keyword, the unit with the Override keyword may gain one suppression token.
 If it does, the activating unit ignores the AI keyword during its activation.